 For more information about FastPath, including limitations and requirements, see About FastPath.

 For additional technical resources and specific syntax requirements when using REST APIs and PowerShell cmdlets for virtual network gateway configurations, see the following pages:

 |REST API||REST API|

-See ExpressRoute Overview for more information about available connection configurations.
+For more information about available connection configurations, see ExpressRoute Overview.

 For more information about creating ExpressRoute gateways, see Create a virtual network gateway for ExpressRoute.

 For more information about configuring zone-redundant gateways, see Create a zone-redundant virtual network gateway.